nataliebock/Bock-Data-Science-Portfolio/MLStreamlitApp/README.md

 ### Linear Regression
 - **Purpose:** Can be used for linear relationships where the feature variables are numeric or categorical and the target is something on a continuous numeric scale.
 A linear regression model is helpful for evaluating a relationship to a numeric variable.
 For example, a one unit increase in y increases x by 15 points.
 - **Scaled vs Unscaled:** The linear regression model also allows users to select whether they would like to use scaled or unscaled data.
-Using unscaled data can make it difficult compare features measured in different units.
+Using unscaled data can make it difficult to compare features measured in different units.
 By scaling the data, it becomes easier to draw comparisons across the different features.
   - **What the scale prompt looks like in Streamlit**
 <img width="339" alt="Screenshot 2025-04-14 at 6 48 36 PM" src="https://github.com/user-attachments/assets/7a1a450c-7073-4593-9845-b3398efab6ed" />

 - **Evaluation Metrics:**
   - ***Mean Squared Error (MSE):*** Shows the average squared difference between actual and predicted values, where a lower value means a better model
   - ***Root Mean Squared Error (RMSE):*** The difference between actual and predicted values, in the same units as the target, a lower value means a better model
   - ***R² Score:*** Shows the proportion of variance that the model accounts for.
-On a scale from 0 - 1, a score closer to 1 indictates a model that better accounts for variance
+On a scale from 0 - 1, a score closer to 1 indicates a model that better accounts for variance

 ### Logistic Regression
 - **Purpose:** Can be used with a binary target variable and numeric features to evaluate the probability of something happening.
 A logisitc regression may be the best option if the goal is to see how the selected features impact the outcome's probability.